Setting Up a Closed Mode Flex Station

 • Click OK.

-1. When setup completes, a message informs you that Windows will shut down in one minute:
+9. A message informs you that Windows will shut down in one minute.

-• After the restart the new Kiosk user is automatically logged into Windows
+1. After the restart the new kiosk user is automatically logged into Windows

 In case of an anonymous client, the closed mode configuration is complete at this point.
 In case of an identified client, it is also necessary to import a certificate for the kiosk user, as in the next section.